Precursors to anarchism

 Prior to the rise of anarchism as an anti-authoritarian political philosophy in the 19th century, both individuals and groups expressed some principles of anarchism in their lives and writings.

 Antiquity

-The longest period before recorded history human society was without a separate class of established authority or formal political institutions.
+The longest period of human existence - before recorded history - lacked a separate class of established authority or formal political institutions.
 Long before anarchism emerged as a distinct perspective, human beings lived for thousands of years in self-governing societies without a special ruling or political class.
 It was only after the rise of hierarchical societies that anarchist ideas were formulated as a critical response to and rejection of coercive political institutions and hierarchical social relationships.